 Choosing a Deployment Method

-If a deployment uses redistributable merge modules and an installation is run by a user who does not have administrative rights, the Visual C++ DLLs are not installed and the application will not run.
-Also, application installers built with merge modules that allow installation on a per-user basis install the libraries in a shared location that impacts all users of the system.
-You can use local deployment to install the required Visual C++ DLLs in the directory of a particular user's application without affecting other users or requiring administrator rights.
-Because this can create serviceability issues, we do not recommend local deployment of Visual C++ redistributable DLLs.
+If an installation is run by a user who does not have administrative rights, the installation fails to deploy the Visual C++ DLLs and the application will not run.
+Also, some products may allow installation on a per-user basis, but merge modules install libraries into shared locations and impact all users of the system.
+In both these and similar scenarios, the supported technique is to install the required DLLs in the directory of a particular user's application.

 With this technique, it is enough to copy DLLs to the application's local folder.
 The operating system's loader, when executing the application, uses the search order described in LoadLibraryEx.

 Incorrect redistribution of Visual C++ libraries may result in run-time errors during execution of an application that depends on them

 It is not recommended to redistribute C/C++ applications that statically link to Visual C++ libraries.
 It is often mistakenly assumed that by statically linking your program to Visual C++ libraries it is possible to significantly improve the performance of an application.
 However the impact on performance of dynamically loading Visual C++ libraries is insignificant in almost all cases.
 Furthermore, static linking does not allow for servicing the application and its dependent libraries by either the application's author or Microsoft.
 For example, consider an application that is statically linked to a particular library, running on a client computer with a new version of this library.
 The application still uses code from the previous version of this library, and does not benefit from library improvements, such as security enhancements.
 Authors of C/C++ applications are strongly advised to think through the servicing scenario before deciding to statically link to dependent libraries, and use dynamic linking whenever possible.